UndefeatedSunny/SCRIPTING/DISCUSSION.md

     We have written an "rm" command only.
     {}
     Will act like a placeholder for the files being returned by the find command.

+    Placeholders will just get replaced by the filenames being processed by the find command one by one.

     So, in first iteration, the find command will give "./file" to the rm command hence, the command will be: